leepowelldev/mongoose-validator/README.md

 ##Contributors##

-Special thanks to Francesco Pasqua for heavily refactoring the into something far more future proof.
+Special thanks to Francesco Pasqua for heavily refactoring the code into something far more future proof.